California State Route 99: Wheeler Ridge to Sacramento

 The portion of the highway between Fresno and Madera has also been designated the 100th Infantry Battalion Memorial Highway, honoring the U.S. Army unit that was composed almost entirely with American soldiers of Japanese ancestry when it fought during World War II.
 Approximately 10 mi north of Fresno in this segment, a palm tree and a pine tree (replaced with a cedar after storm damage in 2005) were planted in the median to mark the transition between Southern California (the palm) and Northern California (the pine), reputedly in the 1920s.
 The trees are to be removed in 2025 as part of widening the segment to six lanes, to be replaced by 15 pines and 15 palms to the west of the highway.

 The portion between Salida and Manteca is designated the 442nd Regimental Combat Team Memorial Highway, honoring the US Army infantry regiment that, like the 100th Infantry Battalion, was also composed almost entirely of American soldiers of Japanese ancestry during World War II.

 In Sacramento, SR 99 joins with I-80 Business as part of the Capital City Freeway, then runs concurrently with I-5.
 Caltrans route logs for SR 99 do not recognize these concurrencies and lists the route as having two segments.
-However, the highway is often shown with the concurrencies on maps, as a contiguous highway.
-Signage exists at the two Sacramento interchanges to direct traffic from one segment to the other.
+And signage no longer exists at the two Sacramento interchanges to direct traffic from one segment to the other.
+However, Caltrans still recognizes these shared alignments on its exit lists.